Posted at 3:00 PM

-The Obama administration has made it a top priority to improve the conditions that directly affect the private sector’s ability to export, working to remove trade barriers abroad, help firms and farmers overcome hurdles to entering new markets, and assist with financing.
+The Obama administration has made it a top priority to improve the conditions that directly affect the private sector’s ability to export, working to remove trade barriers abroad, help firms of all sizes and farmers overcome hurdles to entering new markets, and assist with financing.
 In addition, we have renewed and revitalized our efforts to promote American exports abroad.

 These efforts are paying off–and helping to change the way America does business.
 Now more than at any time in our history, Americans are selling more U.S. goods and services to the 95 percent of consumers who live outside of our borders.

 We continue to make progress toward the President’s goal of doubling exports by the end of 2014.
 U.S. exports for the first quarter of 2013 were nearly $555 billion, the highest quarterly total on record.
 In 2012, U.S. exports hit an all-time record of $2.2 trillion.
 Particular successes included the growth of exports to America’s free trade agreement (FTA) partners, record exports for the motor vehicle industry and for agricultural products, and a robust travel and tourism sector.